 Your Music & Audio Professionals

-The heart of any music is a musical instrument of some sort.
+The heart of any music begins and ends with a musical instrument of some sort.
 This is where it all starts.
 Granted, the advent of digital audio has allowed for many instruments to be played through a different medium.
 Whether that is a blessing or a curse will depend on the musician.
+Whether you look at an electronic drum set or a synth, digital instruments have come a long way.
 Nonetheless, making an interesting sound, and maybe even an iconic sound, is the goal.

 The guitar is almost certainly the most popular musical instrument, and is widely distributed throughout the world.
 Guitars come in an amazing variety of styles, shapes and sizes.
 Nearly every type of guitar can be divided into smaller subcategories that will have varying appeal to particular musicians.
 These subcategories dictate the features like the guitar’s tuning and build quality.

 Two of the most well-known subcategories are electric guitar and acoustic guitar.
 One of the most popular designs is the acoustic electric, which takes advantage of acoustic volume and presence while also being capable of plugging into a sound system and sending direct signal to an amplifier.
 You don’t need to spend a fortune, and a good quality acoustic electric guitar for beginners can sound surprisingly good.
 For more advanced musicians, taking a step up to the best acoustic electric guitar under $500 will make a big difference.